- ½ cup white plain flour

 Lentil and mushroom flan

 A versatile recipe that goes just as well with an indulgent dinner as it does in a work lunchbox.
-High in fibre, iron and a good source of protein, the fluffy filling seasoned with the bold savoury flavours of mushroom, thyme and lentils is nutritious, filling and delicious.
+High in fibre, iron and a good source of protein, the fluffy filling seasoned with the bold savoury flavours of mushroom and thyme is nutritious, filling and delicious.

 - Heat a little oil in a frypan, and cook the onion and garlic over medium heat until golden.
 Add the thyme, mushrooms and lentils and cook over high heat for 5 minutes, or until softened.